 ABUNDANCE: A common species across its range.
 Though seldom seen offshore in NC waters, it has stranded often -- 20 strandings through 1995 in NC (Webster et al., 1995).
-The Smithsonian National Museum of Natural History mammal collections database (2015) lists a surprising 63 stranding records for NC.
-Best considered as rare to (more likely) uncommon -- at least far offshore -- in NC waters.
+The Smithsonian National Museum of Natural History mammal collections database (2021) lists a surprising 46 stranding records for NC.
+Best considered as "likely uncommon" -- at least far offshore -- in NC waters.

 SEASONAL OCCURRENCE: Presumably occurs year-round, as it is not considered to be strongly migratory.
 Of the 20 strandings listed in Webster (1995), none were from July, August, or September, but it certainly is present in those months though perhaps farther offshore.
-The 63 strandings in the NMNH database cover nearly all months of the year, but there are relatively few in summer and early fall.
+The 46 strandings in the NMNH database cover nearly all months of the year, but there are relatively few in summer and early fall.